VyperGroup/specifications-v4/README.md

-# TOMPHTTP Specifications
+# TOMPHTTP Specifications - V4 DRAFT

-> Notice: Some of the documentation pages aren't finished yet including: BareServer
+> Notice: Some of the documentation pages aren't finished yet.
+This repo is for the planned V4 update to the standard.

 ## What is TOMP?